deeplearning4j/deeplearning4j/sentiment_analysis_word2vec.md

     public void testIter() {
         LabelAwareSentenceIterator iter = new RottenTomatoesLabelAwareSentenceIterator();
         assertTrue(iter.hasNext());
-        //due to the nature of a hashmap internally, may not be the same everytime String sentence = iter.nextSentence();
+        //due to the nature of a hashmap internally, this may not be the same everytime String sentence = iter.nextSentence();
         assertTrue(!sentence.isEmpty());
     }